Harry-young-0/GeTAP/README.md

 Following installation, open RStudio.
 Then continue following the instructions below for "Quick start guide".
 NOTE: I am using a Mac but the pipeline will work identically for a Windows computer.

-# Section B: Quick start guide
+# Section C: Quick start guide

 ### 1. Create a file directory